monacuca/abfominaya.github.io/_posts/the-object.md

 ---
 title: "The Object"
-excerpt: "Graphite and india ink on plot ink drawing."
+excerpt: "Graphite and india ink on plot ink drawing.
+A girl and her mom, and their thoughts bounded by a composition."
 coverImage: "/assets/blog/projects/theobject/1.png"
 date: "20211001"
 author: